Particular/Workshop/README.md

 ### Set up the databases

+WARNING: SQL Server 2017 LocalDb has an issue that can sometimes create incorrect paths.
+Uninstall `SQL Server 2017 LocalDb` if you have issues running the SQL script.
+With Visual Studio 2017 comes SQL Server 2016 LocalDb which should work fine.

 Open an **elevated** command prompt, navigate to your copy of this repo, and run:

 ```Batchfile